-If you’re in the mood for a sustainable day trip in Wiltshire, head to Castle Combe by train and bus with the Great Western Railway.
+If you’re in the mood for a sustainable trip in Wiltshire, head to Castle Combe by train and bus with the Great Western Railway.
 Small, but perfectly formed, this village’s charm is undeniable.
-Take a stroll amongst honey‑stone cottages, visit the medieval market cross, and enjoy peaceful riverside views – all without the hassle of parking or navigating narrow lanes.
+Take a stroll amongst honey‑stone cottages, visit the medieval market cross, and enjoy peaceful riverside views.
+As Castle Combe continues to grow in popularity, it is important that visitors protect its unique character and beauty by discovering the village responsibly.

 Why Visit Castle Combe Car‑Free?